intel/pti-gpu/tools/ze_tracer/README.md

     zeCommandListAppendMemoryCopy,          12,       2493748,      0.61,           207812,         62061,       1037087
 ...
 ```
-**Device Timing** mode collects duration for each kernel on the device and provides the summary for the whole application:
+**Device Timing** mode collects duration for each kernel on the device and provides the summary for the whole application.

+Memory transfers are supplemented by transfer direction:
+- "M" - system memory allocated with malloc or new;
+- "H" - USM host memory allocated with `zeMemAllocHost`;
+- "D" - USM device memory allocated with `zeMemAllocDevice`;
+- "S" - USM shared memory allocated with `zeMemAllocShared`;
 ```
 === Device Timing Results: ===